-A. The text of the digital resource includes Fail

-markup that declares the language of the

-content in a manner that is compatible with

-assistive technology.

-Additional Information: Using the accessiblity checker the primary language

-Additional information. , , , , , , ,

-failed.

-B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive Fail technology.
-Additional Information: Using the accessiblity checker the primary language failed.
+A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
+Fail Additional Information: Using the accessiblity checker the primary language failed.
+B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
+Fail Additional Information: Using the accessiblity checker the primary language failed.